HOLT SCHOOL OF FINE ART

 Emma’s passion for art developed at a young age, and while seeking out a place to develop her creativity, began taking classes with Holt School of Fine Art at the age of 12.
 She soon became interested in figure drawing and portraiture, spending her time drawing and painting people from photos and during the live model figure sessions during the summer.
 At 15, she became an Intern at Holt School of Fine Art and soon after earned the title of Assistant instructor, now in the position of Lead Instructor.

 Emma enjoys creating paintings using oil paints and charcoal to depict a diverse range of figures, and also enjoys doing digital painting on occasion.
-Her work at Holt’s was the force that helped her decide what to do with her future, and she is graduating from UNC Charlotte with a bachelors of fine arts with a concentration in painting this Fall and plans to continue teaching at Holt's.
+Her work at Holt’s was the force that helped her decide what to do with her future, and she graduated in December of 2021 from UNC Charlotte with a BFA in Painting.

 Bridget Armstrong was born and raised in the Carolinas.
 From an early age Bridget has had a creative spirit and loved telling stories, and grew to express her story telling through visuals.
 She loved drawing characters from her favorite comics and animated shows, which led her to earning a Bachelor of Fine Arts with a concentration in Illustration and Digital Media at the University of North Carolina at Charlotte.